Sharif University of Technology

 · Ph.D. in Education (Team Effectiveness), University of New South Wales, Sydney, Australia, (2002-2005).

 · MSc.
 In Educational Leadership, University of Tehran, Iran, (1997-1999).

-● One-week workshop: Structural Equation Modeling (LISREL), Australian National University
+● Workshop: Structural Equation Modeling (LISREL), Australian National University (One week)

-● One-week workshop: Multi-level modeling, Australian National University
+● Workshop: Multi-level modeling, Australian National University (One week)

 · MBA programs: Organizational Behavior, Human Resource Management (Both in Farsi and English), Advanced Human Resource Management, Advanced Organizational Behavior, Research Methods, Organizational Leadership, Motivation (Both in Farsi and English)